ianstormtaylor/slate/docs/general/contributing.md

 ## Repository Setup

-The slate repository is a monorepo that is managed with [lerna](https://github.com/lerna/lerna).
+The Slate repository is a monorepo that is managed with [lerna](https://github.com/lerna/lerna).
 Unlike more traditional repositories, this means that the repository must be built in order for tests, linting, or other common development activities to function as expected.

 To run the build, you need to have the Slate repository cloned to your computer.
 After that, you need to `cd` into the directory where you cloned it, and install the dependencies with `yarn` and build the monorepo: